rcardin/rcardin.github.io/_posts/2018-06-13-the-secret-life-of-objects.markdown

 > Information hiding is the principle of segregation of the design decisions in a computer program that is most likely to change, thus protecting other parts of the program from extensive modification if the design decision is changed.
 The protection involves providing a stable interface which protects the remainder of the program from the implementation (the details that are most likely to change).

-### Relationship between information hiding and dependency degree
+### Information hiding and dependency degree

 As anyone who follows me from some time knows, I am a big fan of dependency degree minimization between classes.
-I have developed a small [theoretical framework](http://rcardin.github.io/programming/oop/software-engineering/2017/04/10/dependency-dot.html) that allows calculating the dependency degree of an architecture.
+I have developed a small [theoretical framework](http://rcardin.github.io/programming/oop/software-engineering/2017/04/10/dependency-dot.html) that allows calculating the dependency degree of architecture.
 This framework is based on the number of dependencies a class has with other classes and on the scope of these dependencies, concerning a class life cycle.

-I have already used my framework in other circumstances, like when I spoke about the [Single-Responsibility Principle](http://rcardin.github.io/solid/srp/programming/2017/12/31/srp-done-right.html).
+I had already used my framework in other circumstances, like when I spoke about the [Single-Responsibility Principle](http://rcardin.github.io/solid/srp/programming/2017/12/31/srp-done-right.html).

 This time I will try to use it to sketch the process we just analyzed, whose goal is to aggregate information and related behaviors inside the same class, _hiding_ the former to the clients of the class.
 I will try to answer the question _Why do height and length be collapsed inside one single type (which is incidentally called `Rectangle`)